apache/ftpserver/distribution/res/conf/README.txt

 You can find two sample configuration files here.
-One is a properties file based configuration file and the other is a XML file based configuration file.
+One is a typical configuration file containing the common settings.
+The other is a full-fledged configuration file showing all available parameters.